johnrieth-zz/johnrieth.github.io/_posts/2018-05-22-elements-of-content-strategy.md

 "document the publishing flow: how content is planned, created, approved, produced, and maintained" (54)

 Competitive review: an audit of a competitor's content.
 Understand and write down what seems to work and not work

+Understand "what the content on each page is supposed to accomplish" (60)

+Content management (69)
+   * Create a schedule for editorial reviews of content
+   * "translation and localization efforts"
+   * "Editorial planning sessions to define change in theme and to introduce new campaigns"